Malkymalc/conways-game-of-life-react/README.md

 ## Contributing

-No PRs will be accepted.
+Feel free to fork, but please note no PRs will be accepted, however do feel free to get in touch as above.

 ## License